ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 and `Fabric Gateways`. `Smart Contract Packages` is the home for all of our smart contracts that are packaged into `.cds` files.
 It packages these smart contracts based on the files that are in the `Editor` perspective.
-Now, just because there are packages here doesn\'t mean that the smart contract is actually installed and instantiated on the channel.
+Now, just because there are packages here doesn't mean that the smart contract is actually installed and instantiated on the channel.
 To do that we can go to the `Local Fabric Ops` pane.
 The `Local Fabric Ops` is a place where we can quickly gather and see all of